kachristensen/Current-Dnd-Campaigns/Session Notes/9 - Title - Date.md

 			- Valindra asked why.
 They were enslaved, dragons were the oppressors.
 There are shadowfolk, the dragons keep them away by simply being.
 They come from the desert, malformed humans, long teeth/arms,
 		- Lewis asked why she was here.
 The prophet wishes to free people of this land as well from their oppressors too.
 		- Zidara asked what we were.
 I said we were all some variation of human except Valindra, who's an elf.
 Zidara didn't know what that was.
 		- I asked why LG turns them into beast folk.
 Bc it's true enlightenment, to be present in only the moment, no thinking beyond that.
-I said we could experience more joy as we are,
+I said we could experience more joy as we are, she doesn't know what we're talking about.
+		-